timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 Local state was correct when the state was local.
 A single source of truth became useful when several UI elements depended on the same values.
 UDF became useful when the View needed to stop being a state writer.
 Actor/reducer MVI became useful only after overlapping async operations introduced ordering rules that were too expensive to keep distributed.

-That is the main lesson: UI architecture should be driven by coordination requirements.
+That is the main lesson: for screen state management, UI architecture should be strongly shaped by coordination requirements.

 When there is no coordination problem, simple code is usually better.
 When coordination rules exist, they should be explicit.
 And when the same rule appears in several handlers, callbacks, and guards, the screen needs a single authority for that rule.